amtobin/liftoff-assignments/P2-Project_Outline/README.md

 -HTML/CSS

 ### What I'll Have to Learn
-I'll need to learn MySQL,
+I'll need to learn MySQL